mike632t/x11-calc/README.md

 'Esc' or 'Backspace' corresponds to 'Clx', 'c' to CHS, 'e' to 'EEX', and on financial models 'n' and 'i' correspond to 'n' and 'i' if not shifted.

-On programmable models 'A' - 'E' correspond to the function keys where they exist and 'Space' to 'SST' if not shifted
+On programmable models 'A' &#8209 'E' correspond to the function keys where they exist and 'Space' to 'SST' if not shifted

-'Ctrl-Z'  Quits,  and  'Ctrl-C' does a reset.
-For models  with  continuous memory 'Ctrl-Z' saves the current register contents, and 'Ctrl-C'  restores them to the original saved state.
+'Ctrl&#8209Z'  Quits,  and  'Ctrl&#8209C' does a reset.
+For models  with  continuous memory 'Ctrl&#8209Z' saves the current register contents, and 'Ctrl&#8209C'  restores them to the original saved state.